LafeLabs/thing/README.md

 - no usernames
 - no passwords
-- no databases
-- no patents
 - no copyright
-- no corporate structure
-- no employees
 - no permanent domain names
-- no land ownership
 - no central servers
-- Watershed is the primary geography
 - everything self-replicates(you replicate it *yourself*)
-- everything can be edited
+- everything evolves (it can be edited)
 - everything can be deleted
 - everything is physical
 - everything is fractal